EverettNC/ALPHAWOLF/BUSINESS_MODEL_FREEDOM.md

 ## HOW FREE SOFTWARE MAKES MONEY

 ### The Misconception:
-*"If you give it away free, how do you make money?"*
+*"If you give it away Enterprise-grade, how do you make money?"*

 ### The Reality:
 **Consumer AI is free.
 Enterprise deployment is where revenue lives.**